Suno vs Udio: Which AI Music Tool Is Better?

 Workflow and finishing

 Neither tool is a complete production suite.
-To make a track feel like yours, you’ll finish it in a DAW: trim and arrange, optionally separate stems with a tool like Moises or Lalal.ai, then mix and master.
+To make a track feel like yours, you’ll finish it in a DAW: trim and arrange, optionally separate the stems with a tool like Moises or Lalal.ai, then mix and master.
 Both Suno and Udio fit the same downstream workflow, so this doesn’t favour either — see how to use AI in your music workflow for the bigger picture.

 Pricing and licensing